2015 NBA Finals: Game 5

 Coming into this game with the series tied at 2 games apiece, the Game 5 winner had gone on to win the NBA championship in 20 of the previous 28 instances.

 The Warriors defeated the Cavaliers 104–91 and took a 3–2 series lead heading back to Cleveland.

-The first three quarters were tight, with neither team leading by more 7.
-Both teams scored 22 points in the 1st quarter.
+The first three quarters were tight, with neither team leading by more than seven points, and both teams scored 22 points in the first quarter.
 The Warriors led 51–50 at halftime on a Harrison Barnes' three-point play following a dunk.
-They took a 6-point lead into the 4th quarter, leading 73–67.
-The Cavaliers opened the 4th quarter on a 13–6 run.
-LeBron James' deep three-pointer gave the Cavaliers an 80–79 lead with just over 7:30 remaining in the 4th quarter.
+They took a six-point lead heading into the fourth quarter, leading 73–67.
+The Cavaliers opened the fourth quarter on a 13–6 run.
+LeBron James' deep three-pointer gave the Cavaliers an 80–79 lead with just over 7:30 remaining in the fourth quarter.
 However, the Warriors responded with a huge run, outscoring the Cavaliers 25–11 the rest of the way.
-Curry scored 37 points on 13–23 shooting in the victory, including 7–13 from 3-point range.
-17 of his 37 points came in the 4th quarter.
+Curry scored 37 points on 13–23 shooting in the victory, including 7-of-13 from three-point range.
+17 of his 37 points came in the fourth quarter.

 James had his second triple-double of this NBA Finals series, posting 40 points, 14 rebounds, and 11 assists.
 James led all players in points, rebounds and assists, and was responsible for 70 of 91 Cavaliers points (40 scored, 30 assisted).
-It was his sixth career finals triple double, second all-time behind only Magic Johnson with 8.
-James also tied Oscar Robertson for most 30–10–10 playoff games with 8.
-He became the second player in NBA Finals history to score 40 points in a triple double after Jerry West in 1969.
+It was his sixth career finals triple double, second all-time behind only Magic Johnson with eight.
+James also tied Oscar Robertson for most 30–10–10 playoff games with eight.
+James became the second player in NBA Finals history to score 40 points in a triple double after Jerry West in 1969.